inakivazquez/gymtonic/docs/block_push.md

 ### Rewards
 Rewards are distributed ass follows:
 - +100 for successfully pushing the block until it enters the target area
-- -d1 at avery step, where d1 is the distance between the agent and the block
+- -d1 at every step, where d1 is the distance covered by the agent in that step (to promote shorter paths)
-- +d2 at avery step, where d2 = initial distance between the block and the target area - current distance between the block and the target area
+- -d2 at avery step, where d2 is the distance between the agent and the block
-- -0.1 per step (time penalty)
+- +d3 at every step, where d3 is the difference between the shortest distance fromt the block to the target in this episode and their current distance (to promote reduding that distance)

 ### Starting State
 The agent and the block appear at random positions.